SUMMER UNDERGRADUATE RESEARCH PROGRAM

 The application for SURP will be a common application for the REU site and the engineering faculty lab REU supplement.
 For the students doing the engineering faculty lab REU supplement, the application will merely be a formality.

-This year’s Summer Undergraduate Research Program was entirely held in remote settings.
+Last year’s Summer Undergraduate Research Program was entirely held in remote settings.
 Scholars had the opportunity to conduct research with UCLA faculty and successfully publish in the Summer Undergraduate Research Program Journal.

 To learn more about our SURP 2020 Scholars, please click this box.